matthewdurbin/RadSI/README.md

 ADD - This adds a source to the inventory and updates inventory.csv.
 The paramaters are:
 - name        - this is the "nick name" of your specific source (Ex: medical1)
 - Isotope     - this is the isotope of your source, written as the elements initals dash mass number (Ex: Co-60)
-- R_Date      - this is the datetime at which your referenced activity was determined, written as day-month-year-hour:minute:second though not all timing info is needed.
+- R_Date      - this is the datetime at which your referenced activity was determined, written as month-day-year-hour:minute:second though not all timing info is needed.
 (Ex: 12-7-2019-12:30:00)
 - R_Activity  - this is the activity of your source at the referenced date time (Ex: 30)
 - Unit        - this is the units of activity for your source (Ex: mCi)